KirianCaumes/ts-edifact/README.md

 }
 ```

-A corresponding definition from the UN/EDIFACT `D01A` spec for the above mentioned `BGM` segment can be seen following [this link](http://www.unece.org/trade/untdid/d01a/trsd/trsdbgm.htm).
+A corresponding definition from the UN/EDIFACT `D01A` spec for the above mentioned `BGM` segment can be seen following [this link](https://service.unece.org/trade/untdid/d01a/trsd/trsdbgm.htm).

+Note: It may also help to use the archives to navigate the older version of unece.org using [this link](https://web.archive.org/web/20121213113252/http://www.unece.org/trade/untdid).

 The `requires` property indicates the number of elements which are required to obtain a valid segment.
 The `elements` array contains the names of the elements which should be provided.
 Definitions can also be provided for these elements: